-Lorence Creek runs from McAllister Park, under Henderson Pass and over to 281 in San Antonio.
+Lorence Creek runs underneath Henderson Pass into McAllister Park, from the US-281 area in San Antonio.
 No hiking trail along the creek exists.
-A path to and from McAllister Park would be a nice addition and would provide more dog friendly things to do in San Antonio.
+A path to McAllister Park from Lorence Creek Park would be a nice addition.
+It would provide more dog friendly things to do in San Antonio.

-Lorence Creek Park is a very dog friendly area but there is not a lot to see here.
-Upon entering the park I noticed that there was no parking lot even though it had a gate.
+Lorence Creek Park may be a dog friendly area, but there is not a lot to see here.
+The park has a gate, an old road, but no place to park.
 A few parking spaces and an unlocked gate are essential for public access.
 A portable toilet may also be needed.
 There are no restrooms nearby, unless you live in the nearby subdivision.

 The park is surrounded by chainlink fence.
 There is no access to the creek unless you bypass the fence.
 There are houses on one side of the park opposite the creek where we saw one lone chicken.
-The chicken had the option of a quick escape, but did not seem to be interested in moving.
-On the other side of the creek we could hear the horses at the local horse riding establishment.
+The chicken had the option of a quick escape, but did not seem to be interested in wandering.
+On the other side of the creek we could hear the horses at Turkey Creek Stables.

 There are two garbage cans at the gate but nothing else resembling a city park.
 The park appeared to be about three acres with plenty of shade.
-If you venture beyond the fenced in area it’s possible to go under the Henderson Pass bridge and along the creek, but we did not do so.
+If you venture beyond the fence it’s possible to go under the Henderson Pass bridge and along the creek.

 It’s possible for people to easily get around the fence in some areas.
 Other areas of the fence remain padlocked.
 To me this implies that the city does not want the public to leave the contained area.
 At the same time, the contained area has not been well maintained.
 Either update the fence, or remove it and add a couple useful amenities.